How to Settle in Germany from India in 2026?

 - You need to show no pending pension contributions for at least the next 24 months.

-Permanent Residency for Highly Qualified Professionals
+Permanent Residency in Germany for Highly Qualified Professionals

 Germany offers direct permanent residency to highly qualified professionals such as senior executives, university lecturers, and specialists in key fields.
 To qualify, applicants must fulfill specific conditions that show their readiness to contribute and integrate into German society.
 Here are the requirements.